-Matthew Maddy and I are buddies from Oberlin College.
-We met Freshman year and bonded over Soccer.
+Matthew Maddy and I met our freshman year at Oberlin College where we bonded over Soccer.
 Matt was a star player while I preferred mocking the most popular sport in the world.
-So, a few years later, it made perfect sense to build restaurants together.
-I became a Chef, Matt started designing and building the prettiest restaurants and bars in Brooklyn.
+A few years later, I became a Chef, and Matt started designing and building the prettiest restaurants and bars in Brooklyn so it made perfect sense to build restaurants together.

-In September 2008, we opened the doors of No. 7 in Fort Greene to critical acclaim for my menus and Matt’s beautiful design.
-Bon Appetit named us one of the best new restaurants in the country, and the neighborhood embraced the style that’s been jokingly call “casual badass.”
+In September 2008, we opened No. 7 in Fort Greene to critical acclaim - Bon Appetit named us one of the best new restaurants in the country, and the neighborhood embraced the style that’s been jokingly called “casual badass.”
 We served a lot of broccoli because we all know Brooklyn needed a little more broccoli.

-While climbing mountains in Peru, it occurred to me that maybe life should be a little more terrifying – so we decided to branch out to the isle of Manhattan.
+While climbing mountains in Peru, it occurred to me that maybe life should be a little more terrifying, and we decided to branch out to the isle of Manhattan.
 In March 2010, No. 7 Sub opened at The Ace Hotel serving the crazy combinations we were known for in Brooklyn.
 “Imitation Lobster Thermidor”?
 Why not!
 The New York Times said I might be “the Willy Wonka of submarine sandwiches,” but I prefer “Sandwich Batman”.
 It seemed clear the good people of Nomad were happy to have some more broccoli in their lives.

-We were soon joined by a new pal—Ian Sugarman—a fellow broccoli-lover, who enjoys things like taking Shake Shack public and blowing things up (digitally) with Base FX in China.
-After taking Paris by storm and eating everything we could find, we decided to grow the No. 7 family, opening No. 7 Sub shops at The Plaza Food Hall and in Brooklyn Bridge Park (Dumbo).
+We were soon joined by a new pal—Ian Sugarman—a fellow veggie-lover, who enjoys things like taking Shake Shack public and blowing things up (digitally) with Base FX in China.
+After taking Paris by storm and eating everything we could find, we decided to grow the No. 7 family, opening No. 7 Sub shops at The Plaza Food Hall and in Brooklyn Bridge Park.
 Soon after, we opened No. 7 North in Greenpoint, a bar focused on fun cocktails, cheap beer, pool, and, of course, more broccoli.
+And now you can find No. 7 Sub at Whole Foods Market in Williamsburg too!

-No. 7 continues to grow with its new open vegetarian fast-food style pop-up with UrbanSpace Vanderbilt called No. 7 Veggie!
-We hope to see you soon at one of our locations even if you do not dream about broccoli—but you probably should.
+We hope to see you soon at one of our locations even if you do not dream about broccoli— though you probably should.